Archdiocese of Amalfi-Cava de' Tirreni

 Cloisters in the Duomo of Amalfi.

-The Archdiocese of Amalfi-Cava de' Tirreni (Archidioecesis Amalphitana-Cavensis) is an archdiocese of the Latin Church of the Catholic Church, with its episcopal see at Amalfi, not far from Naples.
-It was named Archdiocese of Amalfi until parts of the Diocese of Cava e Sarno were merged with it on September 30, 1986.
+The Archdiocese of Amalfi-Cava de' Tirreni (Archidioecesis Amalphitana-Cavensis) is an archdiocese of the Latin Church of the Catholic Church, with its episcopal see at Amalfi, southwest of Naples.
+It was named Archdiocese of Amalfi until parts of the Diocese of Cava e Sarno were merged with it on 30 September 1986.

 It was exempt, i.e. directly dependent on the Holy See, but is now a suffragan of the Roman Catholic Archdiocese of Salerno-Campagna-Acerno.

 The current bishop is Orazio Soricelli.
 In 2015, in the diocese of Amalfi there was one priest for every 1,199 Catholics.

-Special churches

-Amalfi Cathedral, the cathedral archiepiscopal see, is in Amalfi, devoted to Andrew the Apostle.